The Second Annual Survivor Trauma Informed Care Conference - Moving Beyond Human Trafficking 101 - Register HERE!

 Leslie F. King is a survivor of human trafficking /sexual exploitation.
 In 2005, Leslie utilized her experience, expertise, and inspiring example of a renewed lifestyle to open Sacred Beginnings, which is a safe haven that offers hope, and healing to sexually exploited women.
 Leslie consults with law enforcement agencies, human service professionals, clergy, and others requesting direction and understanding in working with prostituted women, teenagers, and children.
 Leslie has earned awards including the 2008 YWCA advocate of the year and 2011 Rising Hero award.
 Chosen 1 of "50 Most Influential Women in West Michigan" in 2014.
 Leslie was awarded the Michigan 2018 Liberator award.
 2019 Leslie was awarded the Certificate of Achievement by the Grand Rapids Negro Business and Professional Women’s Club.

 Amy Engle is a Licensed Associate Therapist, Certified Clinical Trauma Specialist, Consultant and Trainer on Domestic Minor Sex Trafficking.
 Amy is a member of the Arizona Survivor Leadership Council and works with other leaders to create resources in the community.
-She has trained professionals from diverse backgrounds including therapist, social workers, law enforcement, attorneys, medical professionals, victim advocates, and lay workers at multiple conferences around the country.
+She has trained professionals from diverse backgrounds including therapists, social workers, law enforcement, attorneys, medical professionals, victim advocates, and lay workers at multiple conferences around the country.
 She presents from both professional and personal experiences.
 She has been married to Michael for 12 years and they have 3 children.
 Amy and Michael reside in Glendale Arizona and are active in their church and community.